Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 Video: Discharging a Capacitor

-Now that your old capacitor has been discharged, you can remove it.
+Now that your old capacitor has been discharged, and you've re-confirmed that no electrical current is in the area where you'll be working with your circuit alert device (above), you can remove it.
 This is very simple.
-The capacitor is likely mounted to the unit by a metal band that has only one screw to remove.
-Remove that screw and the capacitor should come loose from the unit itself.
+The capacitor is likely mounted to the unit by a metal band with only one screw to remove.
+Remove that screw, and the capacitor should come loose from the unit itself.

 Before you remove the wires from the old capacitor, be sure to make a diagram or label showing what wire goes where.